goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   easy way to test whether a specific user is using any plugin.
 Users may list themselves in a public directory if they so choose, but this risk should be identified to the user.
-- Any official backend server for a plugin must use encrypted communication via HTTPS (or an equivalent), and must have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
+- Any maintainer-run server for a plugin must use encrypted communication via HTTPS (or an equivalent), and must have certificates issued from a trusted certificate authority such as [Let's Encrypt][lets-encrypt].
 Plugins must connect to servers via DNS name to prevent data from going to stray IP addresses.

 The appropriateness of data (both essential and non-essential) being submitted to backend servers is ultimately subjective, and will be handled on a